Square roots of complexified quaternions: Complex quaternions and isomorphism with 3 0

-$\blacktriangledown$ Isomorphism between \textit{complexified conectorine}, $\bbH^{\bbC}_{\text{con}}$, and real Clifford algebra \cl{3}{0}:
+$\blacktriangledown$ Isomorphism between complexified conectorine, $\bbH^{\bbC}_{\text{con}}$, and real Clifford algebra \cl{3}{0}.

-$\blacktriangledown$ Isomorphism between \textit{complexified nectorine}, $\bbH^{\bbC}_{\text{nec}}$, and real Clifford algebra \cl{3}{0}:
+$\blacktriangledown$ Isomorphism between complexified nectorine, $\bbH^{\bbC}_{\text{nec}}$, and real Clifford algebra \cl{3}{0}.

-The presented tables show that all four complexifed quaternionic algebras are isomorphic to \cl{3}{0}.
-Properties of the square roots in the real Euclidean algebra \cl{3}{0} have been analyzed in detail in paper~\cite{Acus2024v2}, where we have shown that there may be isolated and continuous square roots that may contain real parameters, or for some multivectors the roots may be absent at all.
+The Tables \ref{table:3}-\ref{table:6} show that all four complexifed quaternion algebras are isomorphic to \cl{3}{0}.
+Properties of the square roots of multivectors in the real Euclidean algebra \cl{3}{0} have been analyzed in detail in paper~\cite{Acus2026a}, where we have shown that there may be isolated and continuous square roots that may contain real parameters, or for some multivectors the roots may be absent at all.
+Examples are presented in Sec.~\ref{sec:4}.